mrueda/omop-csv-validator/README.md

 ## Notes

-### Data Format
+### TIMESTAMP format

-The `TIMESTAMP` field from the DDL is translated to the `date-time` format as defined in the JSON Schema specification:
+The `TIMESTAMP` field from the DDL is translated to the `date-time` format as defined in the JSON Schema specification (ISO 8601):

 `YYYY-MM-DDTHH:MM:SSZ`

-If your dates only follow the `YYYY-MM-DD` format, you can safely ignore any validation errors related to the missing time component.
+If your `TIMESTAMP` fields (ex: visit_end_datetime) follow the `date` format `YYYY-MM-DD`, you can ignore any validation errors related to the missing time component.

 ### Integers Length